DauteRR/nextjs-complete-guide/README.md

 ## Section 11: Complete App Example: Build a Full Blog A to Z

-Practical application of all the concepts and topics covered during the courese.
+Practical application of all the concepts and topics covered during the course.

 Folder: [/blog](/blog)